Career Resources for LGBTQ Students

 An LGBTQ-friendly organization is one that protects lesbian, gay, bisexual, transgender and queer individuals from discrimination in their organization.
 Many of these companies also help organize LGBTQ support groups and social events for the LGBTQ individuals who work for them.

-There are many employers that are inclusive of LGBTQ employees, but there are still many who are not.
-When deciding which company is best for you, consider what it would mean to you to work for a company that supports their LGBTQ workers.
-Here are some questions to help you reflect :
+Many employers are inclusive of LGBTQ employees, but there are still many who are not.
+When deciding which company is best for you, consider what it would mean to work for a company that supports LGBTQ workers.
+Here are some questions to help you reflect:

 • Will I insist on working for a company that I know is LGBTQ-friendly?